trendwerk/smtp/README.md

 `TP_SMTP_FROM`

-The 'from' e-mailaddress which will be sent from (will not always be recognized).
+The 'from' e-mailaddress which will be sent from.

 `TP_SMTP_FROM_NAME`